๐️ Caching Strategies in Distributed Systems

 Distributed caches are shared across multiple application instances:

-- Example libraries: Redis, Hazelcast, Ehcache (distributed mode)
+- ๐ Example technologies: Redis, Hazelcast, Ehcache (distributed mode)

 // Using Redis with Spring Boot